XieSiningDev/rest-tutorial/README.md

-#A simple REST tutorial built up easily by Spring Boot
+# A simple REST tutorial built up easily by Spring Boot

-This tutorial is according to #https://spring.io/guides/tutorials/rest/
+This tutorial is according to [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)